 Keller Science Action Center

 Iza is a Conservation Ecologist working in the greater Chicago Wilderness area and concentrating many of her efforts in the Calumet Region.
 She works to conserve high quality remnant habitats and species that reside within them, as well as bring back the health and resilience to those areas that have heavily been affected by urban sprawl and industrial development.
-She spends a lot of time thinking how restoration efforts are influenced by climate change, what specific techniques can be used to pre adapt conservation efforts to climate change and what collective and individual actions we can take to ameliorate the effects of it.
+She spends a lot of time thinking about restoration efforts, what is nature in an urban setting, what specific techniques can be used to pre adapt conservation efforts to climate change and what collective and individual actions we can take to ameliorate the effects of it.

 Recent Blog Posts

-M.S. in Environmental Science, Indiana University School of Public and Environmental Affaris concentration: Applied Ecology
+M.S. in Environmental Science, Indiana University School of Public and Environmental Affairs concentration: Applied Ecology

 M.P.A.
 Indiana University School of Public and Environmental Affairs